-This live TV streaming service is one of the most expensive options on the market, but it may the closest experience to traditional cable or satellite TV for cord-cutters who want to maintain that feeling while shifting to streaming.
+This live TV streaming service is one of the most expensive options on the market, but it may be the closest experience to traditional cable or satellite TV for cord-cutters who want to maintain that feeling while shifting to streaming.

-And while it does away with many of the junk fees that you might have come to expect from AT&T cable or satellite brands, you’re going to find that this service is on the expensive side of the live TV streaming market.
+While this service does away with many of the junk fees that you might have come to expect from AT&T cable or satellite brands, you’re going to find that this service is on the expensive side of the live TV streaming market.

 The cheapest package, branded as the “Entertainment Package”, offers roughly 80 channels for a monthly base price of $69.99.
 That’s higher than top competitors YouTube TV, Hulu + Live TV and Sling TV.